canonical/checkbox/docs/explanation/remote.rst

 Stop the test case in progress and move on to the next Skip current test case and move to the next.

-Disconnect but let the test session continue (CTRL+C) Leaves the session on the Agent running, but let the Controller exit.
+Pause the test session and disconnect from the agent (CTRL+C) Leave the session on the Agent running but let the Controller exit.
   Pressing ``Ctrl-C`` a second time will have the same effect.
 It is possible to reconnect to the Agent later on and resume the testing session.

-Exit and stop the Checkbox service on the agent at 127.0.0.1 Stops the session on and terminates the Checkbox process on the Agent.
-In addition, stops the Controller.
+Exit and stop the Checkbox service on the agent at 127.0.0.1 Stop the current test session and terminate the Checkbox Agent.
+In addition, stop the Controller.

-End this test session preserving its data and launch a new one Stops the current session on the Agent and mark it so it is not possible to resume it, then immediately starts a new one.
-The Controller will be greeted with the test plan selection screen.
+End this test session preserving its data and launch a new one Stop the current session on the Agent and mark it so it is not possible to resume it, then immediately start a new one.
+The Controller will be greeted with the test plan selection screen unless a launcher was used to bypass the selection screens, in which case a similar test session is immediately started.

 Remote session characteristics
 ==============================